EdWatson2002/Programming-for-Data-Science-assignments/README.md

 # Programming-for-Data-Science-assignments

 These files are short algorithms that I implemented for my Programming for Data Science module during my degree.
-Unfortunately I cannot share the questions I am actually answering in these assignemnts for plagiarism reasons, but I hope this demonstrates my abilities well enough without it.
+Unfortunately I cannot share the questions I am actually answering in these assignments for copyright reasons, but I believe this demonstrates my abilities well enough without it.

 Assignment 1 focusses on simple sorting algorithms